TestStack/teststack.github.com/pages/BDDfy.md

 BDDfy uses reflection to scan your classes for steps.
 In this mode, known as reflective mode, it has two ways of finding a step: using attributes and method name conventions.
 The following is the list of method name conventions:

  - Method name ending with `Context` is considered a setup method but doesn't get shown in the reports
- - Method name equaling `Setup` is a setup method but doesn't get showin in the reports
+ - Method name equaling `Setup` is a setup method but doesn't get shown in in the reports
- - Method name starting with `Given` is a setup step that gets reported in the reports
+ - Method name starting with `Given` is a setup step that gets shown in the reports
  - Method name starting with `AndGiven` and 'And_given_' are considered setup steps running after 'Given' steps which is reported.
  - Method name starting with `When` is considered a state transition step and is reported
  - Method name starting with `AndWhen` and `And_when_` are considered state transition steps running after 'When' steps and is reported